SMC242/uni-notes/cs/Languages/Abstract Syntax Tree.md

 - Each internal node is a construct
 	- E.G commands or declarations
 - Much more compact than [[Syntax#Syntax trees|syntax trees]]

+# Walking
+- "Walking an AST" refers to traversing a tree and its sub-trees, doing something as you go